hombreperro45/docs/docs/specs/api.md

 ###Libretro GL

 Aside from retro-style games and emulators that depend on software rendering and where you’d typically need nothing more than the ability to render to a framebuffer, the Libretro API also allows you to target OpenGL.
-This subset of GL functionality (that we call libretro GL) allows you to create libretro ports that use OpenGL as part of their internal rendering.
-There are two subsets that can be targeted – either OpenGL 2.0 or OpenGL ES 2.0.
+This allows you to create libretro ports that use OpenGL as part of their internal rendering.
+You can target any modern OpenGL version, as well as OpenGL ES.

 From a portability perspective, we highly recommend that you try to target both so that your libretro GL port will work on both mobile and desktop computers.

 ##Concepts
 ###RetroPad
+(this space intentionally[citation needed] left blank)

 ###Advantages